-In the third quarter 2013, LMDC continued its work with New York City staff on processing the invoices that they submitted for reimbursement.
-We have been focusing on the largest and oldest invoice in the amount of \$5.3 million which we expect to have paid in November.
+In the fourth quarter 2013, LMDC continued its work with New York City staff on processing the invoices that they submitted for reimbursement.
+The largest and oldest invoice in the amount of \$5.3 million was paid in December and the second oldest invoice in the amount of \$2.5 million is in the final review process.
 This project was substantially completed in 2009.
 LMDC staff continues its ongoing review of the reimbursements requests submitted to date.